smithlabcode/-DEPRECATED-amrfinder/src/analysis/README.txt

 p-value from likelihood ratio test of the two models (without '-b') or the difference of the BIC values of the two models (with '-b').

+amrfinder_BAM is specially designed to take BAM input files.
+It is required to intall the "BAMTOOLS"(https://github.com/pezmaster31/bamtools) to use the program.

 amrrefiner
 ============================================================================
 The following command detects AMRs with accurate boundaires in several genomic